 The Academy is a proud partner in Museums for All, a collaborative initiative that ensures every child and family has access to a world-class museum experience by offering reduced admission.
-Visitors with an EBT (Electronic Benefit Transfer) or WIC card can simply present it at the ticket window upon arrival to receive $3 general admission.
+Visitors with an EBT (Electronic Benefit Transfer) or WIC card can simply present it at the ticket window upon arrival to receive $3 Daytime Admission.
 Limit 4 per group per visit.

 School and Youth Field Trips